Everyday Items That Are Part of Mold Releases

 Computers get smaller while monitors get larger, but whether the future emphasizes all-in-one computers or handheld wireless tablets, the components that connect you to the internet will continue to consist of parts made from plastics, cavities, and release agents.

 With more than 20 years in the mold release industry, W.N.
 Shaw provides services for a range of applications across the industrial sector.
-From the worlds of aerospace and construction to automobile manufacturing, we are a customer formulator which makes mold release.
+From the worlds of aerospace and construction to automobile manufacturing, we are a customer formulator that makes silicone and water-based mold release agents.
 To learn more about our services, contact us today.